CSCfi/csc-user-guide/docs/computing/running/creating-job-scripts-mahti.md

 ## Using interactive partition for non-parallel pre- or post-processing

-In many cases the computing tasks include per- or post-processing steps that are not able to utilize parallel computing.
+In many cases the computing tasks include pre- or post-processing steps that are not able to utilize parallel computing.
 In these cases it is recommended that, if possible, the task is split into several, chained, batch jobs and that the non-parallel processing is executed in the `interactive` partition of Mahti.